cyberphone/doc/payments/review-secure-payment-confirmation.md

 W3C adopted the system developed by Google and Stripe, more or less "as is", without further ado.

 <table><tr><td>
-It is in this context worth mentioning that <i>SPC has virtually nothing in common with state-of-the-art systems like Apple Pay®</i>.
+It is in this context worth noting that <i>SPC has virtually nothing in common with state-of-the-art systems like Apple Pay®</i>.
  </td></tr></table>